For this experiment, give the traditional density jar science experiment a Halloween twist by making a Halloween density jar!

 It’s a spooky season for witches, skeletons, and, STEM activities?

 Halloween can be the BEST time for science and STEM, just because creepy science is so much fun!
-Halloween STEM activities are a brilliant way to show kids how science can be cool.
+Halloween STEM activities for middle school are a brilliant way to show kids how science can be cool.

 Kids will love dropping spooky objects into liquids and seeing how far they go down into the depths.